tomo-inc/resource/README.md

 🔹 **Logos** – Official Tomo Inc. logos in various formats (SVG, PNG, JPG).
 🔹 **Brand Guidelines** – Rules for using Tomo Inc. branding assets.

-## 📥 Usage Guidelines
-- Ensure all assets follow the [Brand Guidelines](./brand-guidelines.md) before usage.
-- Always attribute Tomo Inc. when using these resources externally.
-- If you need custom modifications, feel free to submit a request.

-## 🔄 Contribution
-Want to contribute?
-Fork the repo, make your changes, and submit a pull request.
-We're happy to collaborate!

 👉 **Visit [Tomo Inc.](https://tomo.inc/) for more information.**